mariostavr/Boolean_Matrix_Multiplication/README.md

 Steps to compile:
 1. First, double click on "Generator.m".
 The Matlab script will be shown.
 Then you can change the size of rows.
-2. Then you can run the code cell "Generate Arrays From Matlab".g
+2. Then you can run the code cell "Generate Arrays From Matlab".
+3. Now you can compile and run each code version.

 In case you want to change the blocking size:
 1. Double click on file and change the "blocking size".